Evolution of Preferences in Multiple Populations: No Observability

 \section{No Observability}

-In this section, we study the features of the case where the degree of observability is equal to zero.
-We assume that each player is ignorant of the preferences of his opponents, but knows his own type and the joint distribution over the opponents' types.
-The interactions among players can then be studied as an n-player Bayesian game.
+We now turn to the case where the degree of observability is equal to zero.
+In this section, each player is ignorant of the preferences of his opponents, but knows his own preference type and the joint distribution over the opponents' types.
+The interactions among players can then be analyzed as an $n$-player Bayesian game.